 Certainly, if your dog is running a fever over 103°F, if she cannot keep water down, or if inappetence or vomiting persists for more than twenty-four hours, you should contact your veterinarian.5,6

-There are a variety of medications that can help with a lack of appetite in dogs.
+A variety of medications can help with a lack of appetite in dogs.

-Entyce is available as an oral liquid that you can easily give at home.
-It is relatively well tolerated with the main side effects being vomiting and diarrhea in a small percentage of dogs.7
+Entyce is an oral liquid that you can easily give at home.
+It is well tolerated.
+A small percentage of dogs experience vomiting and diarrhea.7

 Currently, there appear to be limited contraindications for giving capromorelin in dogs with most types of cancer,8 however, further investigation into the interaction between capromorelin and dogs with malignant melanoma and certain types of malignant breast cancer is needed.8

-Your veterinarian can advise you as to whether capromorelin is a good choice for your dog.
-Other commonly used appetite stimulants include mirtazapine9 and cyproheptadine.
+Entyce is commonly prescribed and widely available; your veterinarian can advise whether capromorelin is a good choice for your dog.

 Anti-Nausea Medications

-Since nausea and vomiting are common causes of inappetence, anti-nausea medications can help improve appetite.
+Since nausea and vomiting are common causes of inappetence, anti-nausea medications often help improve appetite.

 Commonly used anti-nausea medications include maropitant (Cerenia), ondansetron, and metoclopramide.9